UPDATED: March 14, 2020

 What I liked about Long Beach: it’s easy to navigate, a friendly and casual beach vibe, the art deco architecture, eclectic neighborhoods, the pretty harbor, a diverse ethnic population, and close proximity to Los Angeles and Orange counties.

 With a population of approximately 500,000, Long Beach is the sixth largest city in California.
 That’s a lot smaller than Los Angeles but still large enough to have an exciting music, art, and culture scene.

 It’s also a city of festivals – you’ll want to check the website for the city of Long Beach to see if there’s something that tickles your fancy when you’re visiting.

 The Queen Mary

-Without a doubt, the top tourist attraction in Long Beach, the Queen Mary offers visitors a peek into another era, when steamships were the most elegant way to travel.
+Without a doubt, the top tourist attraction in Long Beach, the Queen Mary offers visitors a peek into an era when steamships were the most elegant way to travel.
 At the time of her completion and maiden voyage in 1936, the Queen Mary was considered the most beautiful and stately ship in the world.